chelseammatta/nopd-cad-data-analysis/README.md

   - Served, Public-Initiated
 - Response time metrics calculated (served only)
 - Next steps: developing visualizations and detailed analysis

+## Preliminary Observations

+Early exploration of the cleaned dataset revealed several important patterns that shaped the direction of the project:

+- **Self-initiated calls accounted for a large portion of all records**, but differed significantly in nature and response dynamics from public-initiated calls.
+This led to the decision to analyze them separately when calculating response times and evaluating unserved incidents.
+- **Certain call types had multiple redundant or inconsistent labels**, such as different entries for assault, burglary, or alarms (i.e. aggravated assault, burglary (residence), or alarm (residential)).
+This complexity made clear the need to group similar call types into standardized categories for meaningful aggregation and trend analysis.
+- **A significant number of calls lacked arrival timestamps**, signaling either officer non-response or poor data entry.
+These calls were flagged as unserved, and this insight influenced the decision to exclude them from response time calculation and analyze them as a separate group.
+- **Timestamps varied in formatting across years**, especially in the raw CSV files.
+This required manual preprocessing in LibreOffice Calc to ensure BigQuery compatibility and led to the development of a consistent pipeline for timestamp standardization.

+These early insights not only shaped the project's categorization system, filtering logic, and summary table design, but also emphasized the importance of separating data types (e.g., served vs unserved, public vs self-initiated) for reliable and interpretable results.

 ## Key Challenges & Decisions